ai-driven-dev/boilerplate/aidd/tasks/prd-discord-bot-save-link.md

 5. **GitHub Integration**

-   - The bot must create a new branch in the `ai-driven-dev/ressources` repository
+   - The bot must create a GitHub Issue in the `ai-driven-dev/ressources` repository
-   - The bot must create a pull request with:
+   - The bot must create an issue with:
-     - Title: The resource title (custom or extracted)
+     - Title: "Resource Suggestion: [resource title]"
      - Description: A formatted markdown body containing:
        - Resource title
        - Resource description
        - Original URL
+       - Submitted by: Discord username
-   - The bot must return the pull request URL to the user
+   - The bot must return the issue URL to the user

 6. **Error Handling**